surifirstpin/biplus_documentation/docs/README.md

 # dialects

 Connect to number of data sources. it doesn't matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with Bi+.
 More sources are yet to be added.

+Single solution that needs
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5Nzg1NTY2N119
+eyJoaXN0b3J5IjpbNzY3NDg3MTE4XX0=
 -->